remi0023/couchdb/java/nouveau/README.md

 | index("foo", "bar", "stored_string");              | adds a StoredField.
 | index("foo", "bar", "sorted_set_dv");              | adds a SortedSetDocValuesField.
 | index("foo", "bar", "string", true);               | adds a TextField with Store.YES

+## Architecture

+Nouveau consists of two main components;

+### Shaded Lucene Libraries

+In order to support index migration we've chosen to include multiple versions of Lucene at the same time and treat each major release as independent of the others.
+You upgrade a nouveau index by rebuilding from scratch on the new version.

+To accomplish this we relocate the lucene classes so that the package names are distinct, using the Maven Shade Plugin.

+Nouveau only supports one release of each supported major version and will update those versions as part of its own release cycle.
+An exception is made for Lucene 4.6.1 which is included to aid index migration from Clouseau.
+We will not upgrade the version of Lucene 4 in future releases, users must migrate to Lucene 9 or higher.

+### Dropwizard Server

+Nouveau uses the dropwizard framework to provide an HTTP interface to core Lucene functionality.

+Within this project are the following components;

+#### api

+The api package (and its subpackages) contains classes that represents the request and response bodies for all HTTP requests.
+Like CouchDB, these are represented in JSON on the wire.

+This package does not depend on any version of Lucene.

+#### core

+This package contains the main code, independent of Lucene version.
+Subpackages provide Lucene-version specific implementations of interfaces or abstract classes from the core package.

+#### health

+This package contains dropwizard health check code that verifies the correct working of Nouveau.

+#### resources

+This package (and its subpackages) contains the classes for the dropwizard-enabled endpoints themselves.

+These are specific to a Lucene major release.